Apprentice episode filmed in Stratford to be broadcast next week

 The film crew were also spotted outside Stratford Town Jewellers at 50 Henley Street but didn’t film inside as the shop was closed on that Wednesday.

-The Herald understands contestants and crew also filmed in Magic Alley in Bell Court, which is known for its unusual stock of magic spells, fairy houses, unicorns, dragons, incense and candles through to puzzles, quirky books, vintage toys and games.
-Other locations where filming took place are thought to include the Antique Centre in Ely Street.
+The Herald understands contestants and crew also filmed in Bell Court and the Antique Centre in Ely Street.

 Stratford resident Lucy Jacques, who was walking down Ely Street from Rother Street that day, said: “There was a film crew and, I assume, contestants being filmed running, then getting into the black people carrier.”